inpsyde/composer-asset-compiler/docs/008-Execution_Mode.md

-## Default and Default "no-dev"
+## Default and default "no-dev"

-If there's no mode defined in the system, or the mode defined in the system does not have a relative configuration entry, _Composer Assets Compiler_ will use the configuration for `"$default"`, if neither that is found there's nothing the plugin can do.
-That is why is highly suggested to always have a `"$default"` configuration when using mode.
+If there's no mode defined in the system, or the mode defined in the system does not have a related configuration entry, _Composer Assets Compiler_ will use the configuration for `"$default"`, and if neither that is found there's nothing the plugin can do.

+That is why **is highly suggested to always have a `"$default"` configuration when using mode-specific configuration**.

 When _Composer Assets Compiler_ runs automatically on Composer install or update, and those commands are executed with the `--no-dev` flag, before looking for the `"$default"` configuration, _Composer Assets Compiler_ will look for a `"$default-no-dev"` configuration.